 i.
 Integrate ECN marking for L4S into the procedures for both 5GMSd and 5GMSu.

 ii.
 Integrate the QoS monitoring feature into the procedures for both 5GMSd and 5GMSu.

+ii.
+Support other relevant aspects resulting from stage-2.

 f.
 For Media Streaming aspects of Network Slicing as concluded in TR 26.941: